gitlabhq/gitlabhq/doc/user/project/requirements/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/246857) in GitLab 13.7.

-You can import requirements to a project by uploading a CSV file with the columns `title` and `description`.
+You can import requirements to a project by uploading a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) with the columns `title` and `description`.

-The user uploading the CSV file will be set as the author of the imported requirements.
+After the import, the user uploading the CSV file is set as the author of the imported requirements.

 Users with Reporter or higher [permissions](../../permissions.md) can import requirements.